sebbonnet/ratpack-sample-app/README.md

 ## Getting Started

-Check this project out and run the following script by specifying the location of your appd agent installation using `appdAgentDir` property: e.g. ./runApp.sh -PappdAgentDir="`pwd`/appd-4.1.8.8"

-Your app should now be running (see http://gradle.org/docs/current/userguide/application_plugin.html) for more on what the Gradle application plugin can do for you.
+Check this project out and run `./runApp.sh` or `./runApp.bat` Your app should now be running on http://localhost:5050

 ## Generate traffic